Basshunter: 2001–2006: Beginnings

-Altberg began producing music under the stage name "Basshunter", a reference to his musical style, at the age of 17, after six months of using the software program FruityLoops.
-He described the name as commercial and powerful.
+Altberg began producing music at the age of 17 after six months of using the software program FruityLoops (FL Studio).
+He chose the stage name "Basshunter" in a reference to his musical style, and described the name as commercial and powerful.
+His father was tired of hearing the constant pounding when Basshunter was producing music inside the bedroom, so he built him a clubhouse.

 In 2004, Basshunter was chosen in an online poll and performed live for the first time at a rave party in Älmhult.
 Alex Music released Basshunter's first studio album, The Bassmachine, on 25 August 2004.
 In 2005, a remastered version of this album with improved sound quality was released.
 In 2006, Basshunter re-released The Bassmachine as The Bass Machine and also released his first compilation album The Old Shit through his own website.
 Basshunter's interest in music deepened as time went by.
 He recorded a YouTube video, entitled Basshunter Tutorial, showing his recording process in FL Studio.
 The track from the video was covered over 200 times.

 Basshunter published his music mainly through the Internet for free download on platforms such as chat channels and gaming websites.
 He was registered on online communities like Efterfest, LunarStorm, Nattstad, Porrigt, Playahead, Skunk and Trance.nu.
 For several years he was a DJ in Swedish clubs.

 2006–2008: LOL

 In March 2006, Basshunter published his song "Boten Anna" online and within twenty-four hours, it had been downloaded 37,000 times.
 Basshunter's single "Welcome to Rainbow" was released on 1 April 2006; it included the track "Boten Anna".
 With this success, Basshunter received several proposals from managers and music labels.
-Swedish DJ and party organizer Joakim Jarny contacted Basshunter via Internet Relay Chat and Jarny was soon overwhelmed by hundreds of requests from club owners in Sweden, Norway and Denmark who wanted Basshunter to perform at their clubs.
+Swedish DJ and party organizer Joakim Jarny contacted Basshunter via IRC and Jarny was soon overwhelmed by hundreds of requests from club owners in Sweden, Norway and Denmark who wanted Basshunter to perform at their clubs.
 Jarny contacted his friend Henrik Uhlmann at Extensive Music and in April 2006, Basshunter signed with Extensive Music and Warner Music Sweden.
 On 9 May 2006, "Boten Anna" was officially released as a single.
 By 8 June 2006, the song had been downloaded over one million times.
 In that year, he moved to Malmö, where the headquarters of Extensive Music are located.